Budibase/website/content/blog/how-to-make-a-web-app/index.md

     4. Lower cost: Digital Ocean / Linode - if you are happy managing your own VMs
     5. Zeit Now, Heroku, Firebase are interesting alternatives that aim to be faster and easier to get things done - you should read about what they offer.

 Choosing one of these hosting options will almost certainly provide you with everything you need.
-They have ample documentation and community support and are generally reliable options.
+They have ample documentation and community support, and are generally reliable options.

 ## Step 12 - Deploy your web app {#deployment}